kyma-project/examples/kiali/README.md

 ## Overview

 The following instructions outline how to install [`Kiali`](https://github.com/kiali/helm-charts/tree/master/kiali-operator) in Kyma.
-As Kiali requires a prometheus installation preserving istio metrics, this example assumes that you installed the [custom prometheus example](./../prometheus/).
+Because Kiali needs a Prometheus installation preserving Istio metrics, this example assumes that you installed the [custom Prometheus example](./../prometheus/).

 ## Prerequisites

 - Kyma as the target deployment runtime
-- A [prometheus instance preserving istio metrics](./../prometheus/) deployed to the runtime
+- A [Prometheus instance preserving Istio metrics](./../prometheus/) deployed to the runtime.
 - kubectl > 1.26.x
 - Helm 3.x